-The Company classified the transactions as negligible transactions, at arm's length and in the ordinary course of business, and determined that they are not transactions which require special approvals pursuant to the Companies Law (the classification was made in relation to each transaction separately).
+The Company classified transactions (5)-(6) above as negligible transactions, at arm's length and in the ordinary course of business, and determined that they are not transactions which require special approvals pursuant to the Companies Law (the classification was made in relation to each transaction separately).

-- C. Transactions and balances with Related Parties and Interested Parties: (Cont.) - (6) a.
-On 4 October 2020, the Company's Audit Committee and Board discussed the Company's engagements with the subsidiaries of a Compass subsidiary, Compass Datacenter ISR-TLV Holdings Ltd., in an agreement for the management and construction of three server farms (data centers) by the Company (the "Transaction").
-On 4 October 2020, the Audit Committee classified the Transaction as irregular and the Company's Audit Committee and Board approved the engagement in the Transaction.
-The Transaction was classified as irregular in view of the fact that the Company does not habitually engage with third parties in agreements for the provision of project development services, and therefore the Transaction is not in the ordinary course of the Company's business.
-It was further clarified that the Transaction is at arm's length and does not materially affect the Company's profitability and/or liabilities. - See Note 7C regarding additional investments, the increase of the Company's holdings in Compass and the sale of Compass.
-The investments were made in the ordinary course of the Company's business, at market prices and - (7) Remuneration of the directors in accordance with the decision of the Company's Board and general meeting, from 10 May 2010 and 24 August 2010, the remuneration of the outside directors, who are appointed in the Company, to be in accordance with the Companies Regulations (Rules on Outside Directors' Remuneration and Expenses), 5760-2000 (the "Remuneration Regulations").
-The annual remuneration and the remuneration for participation (including remuneration as an expert outside director) will be paid in accordance with the maximum amount that is set in the Remuneration Regulations, in accordance with the Company's capital grade, as it may be from time to time.
+C. Transactions and balances with Related Parties and Interested Parties: (Cont.)

+(7) Remuneration of the directors - in accordance with the decision of the Company's Board and general meeting, from 10 May 2010 and 24 August 2010, the remuneration of the outside directors, who are appointed in the Company, to be in accordance with the Companies Regulations (Rules on Outside Directors' Remuneration and Expenses), 5760-2000 (the "Remuneration Regulations").
+The annual remuneration and the remuneration for participation (including remuneration as an expert outside director) will be paid in accordance with the Remuneration Regulations, in accordance with the Company's capital grade, as it may be from time to time.